zuccha/bright-future-simulator/image-generator/README.txt

 ## Images
 --------------------------------------------------------------------------------

-All images provided to the tool must be squares, in PNG or JPG format (no GIFs).
+All images provided to the tool must be squares.
+Images will be automatically resized depending on their specified scale.

 --------------------------------------------------------------------------------